apple/swift-service-context/README.md

 `LoggingContext` is a minimal (zero-dependency) "context" library meant to "carry" baggage (metadata) for cross-cutting tools such as tracers.
-It is purposefully not tied to any specific use-case (in the spirit of the [Tracing Plane paper](https://cs.brown.edu/~jcmace/papers/mace18universal.pdf)'s LoggingContext).
+It is purposefully not tied to any specific use-case (in the spirit of the [Tracing Plane paper](https://cs.brown.edu/~jcmace/papers/mace18universal.pdf)'s BaggageContext).
 However, it should enable a vast majority of use cases cross-cutting tools need to support.
 Unlike mentioned in the paper, our `LoggingContext` does not implement its own serialization scheme (today).